neanes/neanes/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: '[BUG] My Bug'
+title: 'My bug'
-labels: bug
+labels:
-assignees: danielgarthur
+  - 'Type: Bug'
 ---

 **This bug was found in**